xuanxuanxuan-git/EntityLinking/IntentClassification/README.md

-## ChangeLog (09 August 2021)

-1. Add a new folder: speechToText
-   * <code>recognition.py</code>
-   * <code>textToSpeech.py</code>
-   * <code>background_listening.py</code>
-2. Add an extra function <code>speech_to_rasa</code> in <code>rasa_single_instance_tester.py</code>

-### Details
-- recognition.py will listen to the voice command, transcribe the audio data to the text.
-- textToSpeech.py will read out text input
-   * to run the text-to-speech, install pyttsx3 through: pip3 install pyttsx3
-   * to test the voice of the engine, uncomment the last two lines in textToSpeech.py
-   * the voice used is <b>system specific</b>.
-The code will first detect the os and set the voice available in that os.
-- background_listening.py allows continuous background listening, and detecting keywords.
-The main speech-to-text recognition will be activated when wake words such as "hi", "hello" are heard.
-Then the program will listen for the voice command, transcribe it and invoke <code>post_to_rasa</code> to do intent classification.
-- <code>speech_to_rasa</code> in rasa_single_instance_tester.py can activate the speech-to-text recognition
-  and feed the transcribed command to rasa for intent classification.

-### Issues with <i>always listening / background listening</i>
-1. Efficieny: It transcribes all the audio to text and detects wake word.
-It is inefficient and can be slow in recognizing keywords.
-2. Accuracy: Sometimes it cannot recognise audio (wake words) accurately.
-For example, when I said 'reachy', it recognised as 'richie', or 'credit card' as 'karate card'.
-3. Internet connection: using Google API needs constant internet connection.
-(CMU Sphinx can work offline)

----
 ## MultiLayer Perceptron - Baseline

 The baseline solution can be found in the mlp folder.
 The jupyter notebook has also been attached.<br/>